johannschopplich/buldy/README.md

 Buldy is a CSS framework.
 As such, the sole output is a single CSS file: [buldy.css](https://github.com/johannschopplich/buldy/blob/master/dist/buldy.css)

-You can use that file out of the box and adapt it to your needs by changing the corresponding colors, typography, spacing and much more CSS variables.
+You can use that file out of the box and adapt it to your needs by changing the corresponding colors, typography, spacing and much more CSS custom properties.

 ## Folder Structure — What's Included?